Yana people: Ishi

 The last known survivor of the Yahi was named Ishi by American anthropologists.
 Ishi had spent most of his life hiding with his tribe members in the Sierra wilderness, emerging at the age of about 49, after the deaths of his mother and remaining relatives.
 He was the only Yahi known to Americans.
-Ishi emerged from the mountains near Oroville, California, on August 29, 1911, having lived his entire life outside of the American culture.
+Ishi emerged from the mountains near Oroville, California, on August 29, 1911, having lived his entire life outside of the settler-colonial culture.